-7.702.75 Toilet Facilities
+7.702.83 Toilet Facilities

-- A. Toilet facilities for the staff and other adults must be in separate compartments or separated by a partition from children's facilities, except in centers licensed for thirty (30) or fewer children and in centers with programs of four (4) hours or less. - B. Toilet rooms for children must be separate from rooms used for other purposes and must be located on the same floor as the inside play area. - C. A minimum of one (1) lavatory and one (1) flush toilet must be provided for each 15 or fewer children.
-Drop-in child care centers must provide a minimum of one 1 lavatory and one 1 flush toilet for each 20 or fewer children. - D. The same toilet facilities must not be used simultaneously by school-age children of both sexes, and toilets for school-age children must be separated by partitions to provide privacy. - E. Toilet facilities are not required for children less than two (2) years of age. - F. Toilet facilities must be provided for children two (2) years of age and older.
+- A. Toilet facilities for the staff and other adults must be in separate restrooms or be separated by a partition from children's facilities, except in centers licensed for thirty (30) or fewer children and in centers with programs of four (4) hours or less. - 1.
+In toilet facilities where the adult and children's facilities are separated by a partition, adults and children must not use the facilities at the same time. - 2.
+After January 1, 2022, staff and children toilet facilities must be separate in new construction. - B. Toilet facilities for children must be separate from rooms used for other purposes and must be located on the same floor as the inside play area. - C. A minimum of one (1) sink and one (1) flush toilet must be provided for each fifteen (15) or fewer children. - D. The same toilet facilities must not be used simultaneously by school-age children of all genders, and toilets for school-age children must be separated by partitions to provide privacy. - 1.
+School-age children must be allowed the use of toilet facilities that correspond with their gender identity. - E Toilet facilities must be provided for children two (2) years of age and older. - F. Toilet facilities for toddlers must be located within their classroom.